 Penalties For Assault and Battery on a Police Officer

-If convicted of an assault, you could face jail time of up to six months, and/or by a fine up to $500.
-If convicted of an assault and battery, you could face imprisonment in the custody of the Department of Corrections of up to five years, or in the county jail for up to one year, and/or by a fine up to $500.
+If convicted of an assault, you could face jail time of up to six months, a fine of up to $500, or both.
+If convicted of an assault and battery, you could face imprisonment in the custody of the Department of Corrections of up to five years or in the county jail for up to one year, and a fine of up to $500.

 If the assault and battery causes grave bodily injury to the officer, it can be charged as aggravated assault.
 Okla.
 Stat. tit.
 21 § 646